chrberndt/liferay-presentations/agile-development.md

 ## Introduction

 * Testing is an essential phase of any development methodology / project.
-* Testing applies to all stages of the Software Development Lifecycle (SDL)
+* Testing applies to all stages of the Software Development Lifecycle (SDLC)

 ---